star-kind/browser-album-engineering/README.md

 javac ImageGalleryPanel.java
 ```

 2. Create a text file named `Manifest.txt` and specify the program's entry class in it.
-For example:
+As follows:

 ```
 Main-Class: ImageGalleryPanel